Frequently Asked Questions

 Will WorkSafeBC reduce my benefits if I am receiving private disability insurance?

-Are WorkSafeBC benefits protected from inflation?
+Are WorkSafeBC benefits adjusted for inflation?

 When do benefits start if I become disabled?